 For both golf clubs and golf balls, the Company generally competes on the basis of technology, quality, performance, customer service and price.
-In order to gauge the effectiveness of the Company's response to such factors, management receives and evaluates Company-generated market trends for U.S. and foreign markets, as well as periodic public and customized market research for the U.S. and U.K. markets from Golf Datatech that include trends from certain on- and off-course retailers.
+In order to gauge the effectiveness of the Company's response to such factors, management receives and evaluates Company-generated market trends for U.S. and foreign markets, as well as periodic public and customized market research for the U.S. and U.K. markets from Golf Datatech and NGF that include trends from certain on- and off-course retailers.
 In addition, the Company utilizes GfK Group for markets in Japan.

 In addition, the Company's competitors in the soft goods market vary by product.
 For golf apparel and accessories, the competitors are generally other golf companies and premium golf apparel companies, as well as specialty retailers.
-While the TravisMathew business faces competition from the premium golf apparel companies, they also compete in department stores with other men's apparel companies, including Peter Millar, Bonobos, Nike, Ted Baker London, johnnie-O and Vince.
-With the addition of the Jack Wolfskin business, there are a number of well-established and well-financed companies with recognized brand names with which the Company competes, including Patagonia, Columbia and North Face.
-The Company believes that it is a technological leader in the soft goods category.
+While the TravisMathew business faces competition from the premium golf apparel companies, they also compete in department stores with other men's apparel companies, including Bonobos, johnnie-O, Nike, Peter Millar, Ted Baker London and Vince.
+With the addition of the Jack Wolfskin business, there are a number of well-established and well-financed companies with recognized brand names with which the Company competes, including Patagonia, Columbia and